siraben/fp-notes/Dependent Types.md

 *)
 ```

-As every functional programmer knows, you can't have a function that
+As every functional programmer knows, you can’t have a function that
 returns a `bool` in one case and returns `nat` in another, this isn't
 Python!